unChaz/sci-fi-5e/srd/classes/warlock.md

 ##### Fiendish Vigor

-You can cast *false life* on yourself at will as a 1st-level spell, without expending a spell slot or material components.
+You can cast *false life* on yourself at will as a 1st-level tek skill, without expending a tek skill slot or material components.

 ##### Gaze of Two Minds